Identification of multi-valued treatment effects with unobserved heterogeneity: Basic set up and motivating examples

-\begin{assumption}[Instrument independence and rank similarity] For each $x \in \mX$, the following conditions hold: \begin{enumerate} \item[(i)] Potential outcomes: For each $t\in\mT$, $F_{Y_t|X} (\cdot| x)$ is continuous. \item[(ii)] Independence: Conditional on $X = x$, $\{U_t\}_{t=0}^k$ are independent of $Z$. \item[(iii)] Selection: $T$ can be expressed as $T = \rho(Z, X, V)$ for some unknown function $\rho$ and random vector $V$. \item[(iv)] Rank similarity: Conditional on $(X,Z,V) = (x,z,v)$, $\{U_t\}_{t=0}^k$ are identically distributed. \item[(v)] Outcome support: The closure of $\mY^\circ$ is equal to $\mY$, and $F_{Y_t|X}(\mY^\circ| x)$ does not depend on $t\in\mT$. \end{enumerate} \end{assumption} Assumption \ref{asp:ivqr} (i) imposes continuity of the potential outcome cdf.
-Under Assumption \ref{asp:ivqr} (i), $F_{Y_t|X} (y| x)$ is strictly increasing in $y\in\mY^\circ$, and $Q_{Y_t|X} (\tau| x)$ is strictly increasing in $\tau\in(0,1)$.\footnote{We show these properties in Lemmas \ref{lem:3b} and \ref{lem:3c} in Appendix \ref{sec:a.5}.} \cite{CH2005} directly assume that $Q_{Y_t|X} (\tau| x)$ is strictly increasing in $\tau\in(0,1)$ and additionally imposes continuous differentiability around each quantile. \cite{VX2017} assume that $Q_{Y_t|X} (\tau| x)$ is continuous and strictly increasing in $\tau\in(0,1)$ for their benchmark model.\footnote{\cite{VX2017} consider several settings, also providing identification results when some restrictions imposed on their benchmark model do not hold.} We do not assume that $Q_{Y_t|X} (\cdot| x)$ is continuous and allow $F_{Y_t|X} (\cdot| x)$ to have flat intervals.
-Under Assumption \ref{asp:ivqr} (i), the rank variable $U_t$ follows the uniform distribution on $(0,1)$, conditional on $X=x$, and $Y_t$ and $Q_{Y_t|X}(U_t|x)$ are identically distributed conditional on $X=x$.
-Hence, we can interpret the QTE as treatment effects on individuals with the same level of unobserved heterogeneity at some level $U_t=\tau$.\footnote{For the rank variable, we employ a slightly different definition from the original definition of \cite{CH2005}. \cite{CH2005} define the rank variable $U_t$ as a uniformly distributed random variable on $(0,1)$ that satisfies $Y_t=Q_{Y_t|X}(U_t|x)$ conditional on $X=x$.
-The difference does not matter in our settings because $Y_t$ and $Q_{Y_t|X}(U_t|x)$ are identically distributed conditional on $X=x$.} Assumption \ref{asp:ivqr} (ii) imposes conditional independence between the potential outcomes and the instrument.
+To identify these treatment effects, it suffices to identify the conditional mean and qf of the potential outcomes.
+We identify these under the following set of assumptions. \cite{CH2005}, \cite{VX2017}, and \cite{Wuthrich2019} employ a similar set of assumptions. \begin{assumption}[Instrument independence and rank similarity] The following conditions hold: \begin{enumerate} \item[(i)] Potential outcomes: For each $t\in\mT$, $Y_t$ is expressed as $Y_t=g(t,U_t)$ for some unknown function $g$ and $U_t=F_{Y_t} (Y_t)$, and $F_{Y_t} (\cdot)$ is continuous. \item[(ii)] Independence: $\{U_t\}_{t=0}^k$ are independent of $Z$. \item[(iii)] Selection: $T$ is expressed as $T = \rho(Z, V)$ for some unknown function $\rho$ and random vector $V$. \item[(iv)] Rank similarity: Conditional on $(Z,V) = (z,v)$, $\{U_t\}_{t=0}^k$ are identically distributed. \item[(v)] Outcome support: The closure of $\mY^\circ$ is equal to $\mY$, and $F_{Y_t}(\mY^\circ)$ does not depend on $t\in\mT$. \end{enumerate} \end{assumption} Assumption \ref{asp:ivqr} (i) states an expression for the potential outcome with the rank variable and imposes continuity of the potential outcome cdf.
+Under Assumption \ref{asp:ivqr} (i), $F_{Y_t} (y)$ is strictly increasing in $y\in\mY^\circ$, and $Q_{Y_t} (\tau)$ is strictly increasing in $\tau\in(0,1)$.\footnote{Lemmas \ref{lem:3b} and \ref{lem:3c} in Appendix \ref{sec:a.5} prove these properties.} We do not assume that $Q_{Y_t} (\cdot)$ is continuous and allow $F_{Y_t} (\cdot)$ to have flat intervals.
+Under Assumption \ref{asp:ivqr} (i), the rank variable $U_t$ follows the uniform distribution on $(0,1)$, and $Y_t$ and $Q_{Y_t}(U_t)$ are identically distributed.
+Hence, we can interpret the QTE as treatment effects on individuals with the same level of unobserved heterogeneity at some level $U_t=\tau$.\footnote{We employ a slightly different definition for the rank variable from the original definition of \cite{CH2005}. \cite{CH2005} define the rank variable $U_t$ as a uniformly distributed random variable on $(0,1)$ that satisfies $Y_t=Q_{Y_t}(U_t)$, and they directly assume that $Q_{Y_t} (\tau)$ is strictly increasing in $\tau\in(0,1)$.
+The difference does not matter in our settings because $Y_t$ and $Q_{Y_t}(U_t)$ are identically distributed.} Assumption \ref{asp:ivqr} (ii) imposes conditional independence between the potential outcomes and the instrument.
 Assumption \ref{asp:ivqr} (iii) states a general selection equation where the random vector $V$ captures unobserved factors affecting selection into treatment.
-Assumption \ref{asp:ivqr} (iv) is called ``rank similarity.''
-Rank similarity is arguably strong, but this condition has important implications for identification and is consistent with many empirical situations.\footnote{We can alternatively assume a stronger assumption called ``rank invariance'' that assumes $U_t=U_{t'}$ for any $t\neq t'$.
-This condition corresponds to the nonseparable regression model $Y=g(t,x,\eps)$ where $g(t,x,\cdot)$ is strictly increasing in a scalar error term $\eps$ that follows the uniform distribution on $(0,1)$. \cite{VX2017} employ this setting and identify the individual treatment effect (ITE): $g(t,x,\eps)-g(t',x,\eps)$.
-We can identify the ITE if we employ this setting with the additional assumptions applied in \cite{VX2017}.} Assumption \ref{asp:ivqr} (v) is assumed to simplify the proofs in the main paper, and we relax Assumption \ref{asp:ivqr} (v) in Appendix \ref{sec:g}.
+Assumption \ref{asp:ivqr} (iv) is the rank similarity assumption.
+The rank similarity is arguably strong, but this condition has essential implications for identification and is consistent with many empirical situations.
+Assumption \ref{asp:ivqr} (v) is assumed to simplify the proofs in the main paper, and we relax Assumption \ref{asp:ivqr} (v) in Appendix \ref{sec:g}.
 See also Remark \ref{rem:clfm} for related discussions.